 Entertainment Assist champions for mental health and wellbeing in the live and recorded performing arts and entertainment industry through liaison with peak bodies, employers, educators, peer-to-peer communications and its Ambassador program.
 Our work is evidence based in the form of training in educational institutions, workplaces, presentations, employer awareness and transformation programs and communications in traditional and social media.

 Entertainment Assist's most significant initiative is the Australian Alliance for Wellness in Entertainment (AAWE), a world-first, cross-sector initiative for shared interest in positive mental health and wellbeing behaviours for a sustainable Australian entertainment industry.
-AAWE is collegial group of peak bodies, industry leaders, organisations, educators and individuals who recognise that the economic and creative sustainability of our sector is limited by the widely recognised impacts on health and wellbeing of shift work, substance abuse, travel and stress arising from a high incidence of bullying, assault, sexism and racism.
+AAWE is collegial group of peak bodies, industry leaders, organisations, educators and individuals who recognise that the economic and creative sustainability of our sector is limited by the widely recognised impacts on health and wellbeing, contributing factors include shift work, substance abuse, travel and stress arising from a high incidence of bullying, assault, sexism and racism.
 AAWE's purpose is to develop and action a Prevention First Framework for Mental Health in the Australian Entertainment Industry.